ncarlier/kong-integration-samples/README.md

 $ watch -n 2 http :8000/chuck
 ```

-Open your browser and go to the Grafana console (http://localhost:5601):
+Open your browser and go to the Kibana console (http://localhost:5601):

 Note that Kibana is very long to start the first time.